ZZsolar/filament-detection-and-tracking/README.md

 Title: Developing an Automated Detection, Tracking and Analysis Method for Solar Filaments Observed by CHASE via Machine Learning

-We have uploaded our .ipynb and .py files related to our work.
-Some code snippets are accompanied by comments to aid understanding.
+We have uploaded our codes into the branch `main` and data into the branch `master`.

 # Device and module